My Birth Story for Baby Number One

 When we arrived at the hospital, I literally spilled out of the car as my husband raced around the back of the car to help me.
 I could not walk and slid to my knees and could see the sliding glass doors at the entry way in front of me.
 Moments later (they must have heard me screaming), a group of people ran outside with a wheelchair and scooped me into it.
 They raced me down the hallway and practically tossed me onto a hospital bed onto my side.
 “Let me check you” someone said.
 “She is 3+.
 The baby is coming NOW.”

 I looked up at my husband at the head of my bed and we likely both thought, “Holy shit, is this happening?”
 Three minutes from arrival at the hospital driveway to the birth of my son.
-Three minutes and three pushes and had a baby boy in our arms.
+Three minutes and three pushes and we had a baby boy in our arms.
 The doula didn’t make the birth, nor did my OB.
 A first year resident doctor and a team of amazing labor and delivery nurses brought him Earthside.

 I guess all is well that ends well.
 Despite the excitement and the making of a good story, my labor was not the blissful natural delivery I envisioned.
 But my husband did tell me to let my friends and patients know he is available for hire for future doula services :)